medric/dynamic-forms-ts/README.md

 ### 4. Customize

-You can customize the generated form by adding validation rules, default values, and other configurations directly within the schema to suit specific business needs.
+You can customize the form by adding validation rules, default values, or other configurations directly within the schema to suit your specific needs.

+## TODO/Next Steps

+- **Support for Classes and Decorators**: Add support for class-based models and decorators as an alternative to using custom field types with generics.
+- **Additional Testing**: Write more comprehensive unit and integration tests to ensure robustness.
+- **Publish to NPM**: Prepare the project for public release and publish the package to [npm](https://www.npmjs.com/).

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute, please fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss your proposal.
+To contribute, fork the repository and submit a pull request.
+For significant changes, please open an issue to discuss your proposal before starting.

 ## License